 This information was not shared between the different businesses so customers had frustrationns with forgotten passwords and user names.

 With the first releases of the Virgin Care updates, there was no way for a user to log in.
 This

 was causing issues for the initial subset of users who were taken through the new pages.

 There was work going on in the background to release a Log In phase, but it not being available caused major issue’s for the Billing team as we had to force the user through the older experience to log in before redirecting them back to the new design, a frustrating incohesive and incomplete experience.

 I created a short-term approach as a stop gap to solve the problem for my team, ensuring that users could continue their journeys without needing to rely on external sites while maintaining Virgin Media’s strict security protocols.
 This quick feature improved monthly user’s completing a Log In journey by 35.8% compared to the existing live site.
 A huge improvement for the team

 The usage stats of the project showed that existing customers were only logging into the

-This allowed a user to receive a code via SMS or email and they could use that code to log into their account.
-This was also restricted to being on their local WiFi network associated with the account to protect private information.
+This allowed a user to receive a code via SMS or Email, they could use that code to log into their account.
+In line with Virgin Media security protocols, this was also restricted to being on their local WiFi network associated with the account to protect private information.